Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/migration_guide.md

 ### Package names and namespaces

-The package name has been changed from `azure-cosmos` to `azure-data-tables`.
+The package name has been changed from `azure-cosmosdb-table` to `azure-data-tables`.
 This package can target either CosmosDB or Azure Storage Tables accounts.

 ### Client hierarchy and constructors